 Here is a list of e-mails you can copy and paste into the BCC field: [email protected]; [email protected]; [email protected]; [email protected]; [email protected]; [email protected]; [email protected]; [email protected]

 Once you have e-mailed them, make sure you keep an eye on your email inbox as most places will only hold your spot for an hour before releasing it to the next person on the waitlist.

 10. Hot air ballooning is only one of the many things to do in Cappadocia

 If by some horrid stroke of misfortune your flight is cancelled and you’re not able to get on another hot air balloon during your stay, don’t fret.
 Cappadocia has way more to offer than hot air ballooning – it’s (very) disappointing but not the end of the world if you don’t get to go on one.

 Make sure you read this if you’re visiting Cappadocia: 10 Mind-Blowing Things to Do in Cappadocia, Turkey (Because There’s More to the Region Than Hot Air Balloons!)

-Watching the balloons from one of the viewpoints in Cappadocia is also a magical experience in and of itself, and don’t overlook what the region has to offer beyond ballooning: it is also home to sprawling underground cities, a plethora of viewpoints, open air museums and archaeological sites.
+Watching the balloons in Cappadocia from one of the viewpoints is also a magical experience in and of itself, and don’t overlook what the region has to offer beyond ballooning: it is also home to sprawling underground cities, a plethora of viewpoints, open air museums and archaeological sites.

 I hope you found this guide to hot air balloon rides in Cappadocia helpful.
 If you enjoyed reading this, please share it with friends and family planning a trip to Turkey!